CBD Could Cause Liver Damage at High Doses, Says Study

 As well as these two experiments, the researchers also conducted a gene expression analysis, using an array of more than 80 genes that have been previously recognized as markers of liver toxicity.
 The researchers found that CBD had the power to regulate more than 50 genes, with the last majority of those affected being so in a dose-dependent manner.

-Is it time to start worrying?
+High dose CBD - is it time to start worrying?

 It’s hard to argue with dead mice — at some doses, CBD does indeed cause hepatotoxicity.